 Volunteers provide comfort, compassion and support to families during the final 24 to 48 hours of a patient’s life.
 This is often the time when families need reassurance from a volunteer.
 Sitting with a patient and holding a hand can help.
 Our Vigil Volunteers receive additional training to prepare them for this role.

 Hospice House Volunteers

-Volunteer roles at the VNA Hospice House include serving as patient companions and family liaisons as well as assisting with kitchen duties, administrative support, gardening and entertainment.
+Volunteer roles at the VNA Hospice House include serving as patient companions and family liaisons as well as assisting with kitchen duties, administrative support and entertainment.

 There are times when VNA associates could use an extra set of hands around the office.
 Volunteers can assist with the day-to-day administrative duties such as filing, data entry, mailings, and reception duties.